 Sales teams are essentially the heart of an organisation, keeping the business going.
 Yet retaining a superior sales team is a difficult and costly task.
-According to Recruitment Solutions it is within the first three months of employment that 47% of employee turnover occurs.
+Research shows that it’s within the first three months of employment that 47% of employee turnover occurs.
 Employee turnover within the first three months is associated with organisations having poor induction processes.
 Today we are focussing on how poor induction processes for new starters impact sales management.

 New starters need mentorship for guidance on company policies, procedures, products and services as well as the company as a whole in order to reach their full potential.
 At first new starters lack confidence, because they start to feel so overwhelmed with the amount of content and information they need to retain.

 New starters who experience a poor induction process generally feel like they have been left to ‘sink or swim’.
 Many employers lack mentorship programmes due to their assumptions about a new starters previous experience in sales.
 Employers tend think when a new starter has worked in sales before they know exactly what to do, but it is more than likely that your company’s sales operation works in a different way.
 New starters therefore tend to feel unwanted, too nervous to ask any questions and unsure of who to ask.

 After seven months in the position, new sales starters are finally up to speed and delivering successful results.
 New starters who have not been mentored from the outset will have little idea of how to deliver a successful selling approach.
 Thus over the course of the first seven months new starters tend to take a trial and error approach to selling.
 Trial and error may seem like a good way to go about selling in a new starter’s mind, yet they often become disheartened when approaches are unsuccessful.